-The article presented the concept of blocking technology, and Bitcoin is described as a digital resource and an open source system.
+The paper presented the concept of blockchain technology, and Bitcoin is described as a digital resource and an open source system.
 This means that nobody owns it, and everyone can participate in its use and development.

 To this day, no one knows who Satoshi Nakamoto is, so his identity has grown a lot of myths and theories of the plot.
 The high probability is that his identity will always remain unknown.